 If there is too little conversion data available, this type of analysis is not possible or doesn’t make that much sense.
 In this case, you need to use different metrics:

-Instead of only looking at the eventual sale, we define Goals on the way there, such as added to cart.
-In most cases, this will result in >100% more data and makes it that much easier to gather significant data points.
+Instead of only looking at the eventual sale, we can use different goals, such as added to cart.
+In most cases, this will result in >100% more data.

 Google Analytics behavioral metrics